-3 hrs.
++PHY2048L, University Physics I Laboratory 3 hrs.
 1 cr.

+(Offered fall and spring).
+Corequisite: PHY2048 or consent of instructor.
 Investigation of lecture-related materials with an emphasis on the relationship of theoretical concepts to realistic measurements.

 +PHY2049, University Physics II